Rihanna's Savage X Fenty Show on Amazon: Your questions answered

 What's the Amazon show about?

 Performers included DJ Khaled, Diplo, Skrillex, Halsey, Big Sean, Migos, Fabolous and a few others.
-Kind of like a Coachella for underwear.
+Think of it like Coachella for underwear.

 "Calling the show a 'runway' would do it a disservice," reported Fashionista, one of the fashion publications in attendance.
 "It was a concert, a live music video set, a multi-disciplinary performance piece and a catwalk all rolled into one 40-minute long spectacular."
 Fashionista called the show "everything Victoria's Secret wishes it could be."

-So even if you don't care much about lingerie, it sounds like you're in for an entertaining show.
-Here's a teaser.
+So even if you don't care much about bustiers and garter belts, it looks like you're in for a colorful show.
+Here's a teaser Amazon released Tuesday.

 How can I watch it?